cereniyim/fraud-detection-app/README.md

 ![img.png](images/single_tree.png)

 In the end, if a sample is isolated by many trees in the forest very quickly, it's considered as an anomaly.
-Conversely, if it takes many iterations to isolate a data point, it's more likely to be a normal, non-anomalous sample.
+Conversely, if it takes many iterations to isolate a sample, it's more likely to be a normal, non-anomalous sample.

-The algorithm assigns anomaly scores to all data points.
+The algorithm assigns anomaly scores to all samples in the dataset.
 It is a normalized score between 0 and 1.
 It measures how quickly a sample gets isolated among all trees.
 If it's isolated very quickly, it's given a high score, suggesting it's an anomaly.
 If it takes a long time to get isolated, it's considered normal.
 The closer the score is to 1, the more likely it's an anomaly, and the closer it is to 0, the more normal it is.

-Also, you can set a threshold to decide what level of anomaly you want to detect, with `contamination` parameter.
+Also, you can set a threshold to decide what level of anomaly you want to detect.
 Samples with scores above certain threshold are considered anomalies, while those below the threshold are considered normal.
-I set it 0.001 by intuition.
+This threshold parameter is controlled by `contamination` parameter.
+I set it to 0.001 by intuition.
 In simple terms, this parameter controls how much of anomalies are expected for the domain problem.

 ### Local filesystem as a model registry
 Requirements mentioned that users can predict using the latest pre-trained model, so I used the local filesystem as the